enicklas/pondus/README.md

 allows one to define “target weights” and this plan can be compared with the actual measurements in a plot.

-For installation instructions read `INSTALL`.
+For installation instructions read `INSTALL.md`.

 GitHub: <https://github.com/enicklas/pondus>